Zaffer/fast-stack/readme.md

 TODO:
 - full pnp for yarn (currently Anuglar has issues with Yarn pnp)
+- ~~containerise Angular pgAdmin4~~
-- Add Grafana as service to visualise your data
+- ~~Add Grafana as service to visualise your data~~
+- Make a single Mat Web service
+- Add Ionic service

 Duplicate _api, _web, or _app for each new service you want to build